-You can see how we could get excited over Chinese New Year food; we don’t even have to leave the city to experience it.
+You can see how we could get excited over Chinese New Year food; I don’t even have to leave the city to experience it.

 Chinese New Year Food You Must Try